Azoz-JR/iOSDev/README.md

 # iosDev
-This is the source code to IOS Applications i do while learning SwiftUI & UIKit
+This is the source code to iOS Applications i do while learning SwiftUI & UIKit